marclacome/choculator-help/developer/shopify.md

 Copy a bag from a previous order (snippets/np_order_history_j.liquid) calls assets/np_bag_edit->copyPreviousOrderPamBag
 All edit functions edit the cart using Shopify mutation cartLinesUpdate and cartLinesRemove, then query the cart.
 On response to cart query the internal representation of PAM data is updated.

+### BUY PGB PRODUCTS
+You buy an empty box - a normal purchase transaction.
+Adding products to the box does not require a purchase transaction - products are just added to the attributes for the purchased box.
+The PGB box must first be purchased
+The attributes structure for the cart line item is created in createBoxEmptyAttributes The box is then purchased with these attributes.
+Purchasing an item calls buyPGBProductsWithQuantity This simply updates the attributes "contents" field Editing product quantities is also handled by buyPGBProductwWithQuantity

 <div style="page-break-after: always"></div>